ballerina-platform/module-ballerina-ftp/ftp-ballerina/Module.md

 ## Overview

-This module provides an FTP client and an FTP server listener implementation to facilitate an FTP connection to a remote location.
+This module provides an FTP client and an FTP server listener implementation to facilitate an FTP connection connected to a remote location.

 ### FTP Client